Mohammad Abdullah (footballer)

-Mohammad Abdullah (মোহাম্মদ আবদুল্লাহ; born October 16, 1997) is a Bangladeshi professional football player who plays as a midfielder for Bangladesh Football League club PWD SC and the Bangladesh national team.
+Mohammad Abdullah (মোহাম্মদ আবদুল্লাহ; born October 16, 1997) is a Bangladeshi professional football player who plays as a midfielder for Bangladesh Football League club PWD and the Bangladesh national team.
 Mainly an attacking midfielder, he can also play as either a left-winger or right-winger.

 Early life

 Starting football at the age of six, Abdullah's eventually participated in the Bangabandhu Gold Cup primary school tournament in 2010.

 Club career

 In 2015, Dilkusha SC, a Dhaka Third Division League club signed Abdullah after an eight-month training camp at the Bangladesh Football Federation academy, later transferring to Arambagh Krira Sangha before making the preliminary Bangladesh national football team roster.

 International career

 He was part of the Bangladesh national team congregation that traveled to Bhutan to play in the 2019 AFC Asian Cup qualifiers against the Bhutan national football team.

 He was also included in the 2022 FIFA World Cup qualification squad.

 In September 2018, Abdullah suffered a ligament tear while training with the national team for a FIFA Friendly against Sri Lanka.
 The injury would leave him out of action for over five months.